YU-Zhejian/art_modern/Readme.md

 ## TODO

 - Make it faster.
-- Implement an ultrasonic sequence chopper and connect `trans` or `wgs` mode to it.
 - Support MPI-based parallelization.
 Basic ideas:
   - For `htslib` parser, just divide sequencing depth.
   - For `memory` parser, skip records based on MPI rank.